The Clear Edge

 The Executive Summary

-Ayesha was at $105K/month with her software consulting.
-Team of 15 people across 3 countries.
-All remote.
+Ayesha was at $105K/month with her software consulting business, running a remote team of 15 people across 3 countries.

-At 15 people, she could coordinate with Slack messages and weekly calls.
-At 25 people across 8+ timezones, that doesn’t work.
+At 15 people, she could keep everyone aligned with Slack messages and weekly calls, and it mostly worked.
+At 25 people spread across 8+ time zones, that same approach stops working.

-Founders add remote team members one by one.
-Around 20-25 people, three things break: timezone coordination collapses, cultural cohesion disappears, and management overhead explodes.
+Here’s the typical failure pattern: founders add remote team members one by one until they reach 20–25 people, and then three things break at once—timezone coordination collapses, cultural cohesion fades, and management overhead explodes.

 28 weeks later: